 Your blood pressure will need to be checked often, and you may need frequent blood tests.

-You should not stop using Yonsa or prednisone suddenly.
+You should not stop using Yonsa or your steroid medicine suddenly.
 Follow your doctor's instructions about tapering your prednisone dose.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Skip the missed dose and take the medicine the following day.
 Do not take two doses at one time.

 Call your doctor for instructions if you miss more than one dose of Yonsa.